Dear readers of ADxS.org, please forgive the disruption.

 • Children up to 8 years - single dose 125 mg

-• Meniere’s disease / vertigo associated with vestibular apparatus dysfunction
+• Meniere’s disease / dizziness in connection with vestibular dysfunction

 • infectious dysfunction of the vestibular apparatus / exacerbation of Meniere’s disease: 750 mg 3 times a day, 5-7 days